mowoe/heartbeat/README.md

                 mariadb:latest
 ```
 :warning: **Please do not use the default login** shown here under any circumstances! \
-Heartbeat will create the appropriate Tables by itself. \

 ### 2. Heartbeat
 Finally you can start the docker container: